TwanoO67/ngx-admin-lte/README.md

   }

   public ngOnInit() {
-    // sending a test notif
+    // sending a test notification
     this.notifServ.addNotification( new Notification( {
         class: 'fa fa-users text-aqua',
         content: '5 new members joined today',